sujaprabaharan/HMS-AkantaraHotel-FrontendCode/README.md

 Open the terminal in Visual Studio code and run the following commands from the project directory.

-### npx create-react-app akantara-hotel-react
+### npm install

-It creates the new react application. create-react-app installs all the required dependencies.
+It will install all the dependencies from package.json
-After installation, go to the project using the command cd akantara-hotel-react

 ### npm start
 It runs the app in the development mode.